Cultured meat: Companies working on cultured meat

-Note: dates in italics refer to projected dates of achievement in the future; they may shift.

-In addition to these companies, non-profit organisations such as New Harvest, the Good Food Institute, ProVeg International and the Cellular Agriculture Society advocate for, fund and research cultured meat.

-Pilot plants

-Note: data in italics refer to unfinished projects or projected capacities in the future; they may shift.

 Process

 Cell lines

 Cellular agriculture requires cell lines, generally stem cells.
 Stem cells are undifferentiated cells which have the potential to become many or all of the required kinds of specialized cell types.
 Totipotent stem cells have the capacity to differentiate into all the different cell types found within the body.
 Pluripotent stem cells can mature into all cell types save those in the placenta, and multipotent stem cells can differentiate into several specialized cell types within one lineage.
 Unipotent stem cells can differentiate into one specific cell fate.

 While pluripotent stem cells would be an ideal source, the most prominent example of this subcategory is embryonic stem cells which—due to ethical issues—are controversial for use in research.
 As a result, scientists have developed induced pluripotent stem cells (iPSCs)—essentially multipotent blood and skin cells that have been regressed to a pluripotent state enabling them to differentiate into a greater range of cells.
 The alternative is using multipotent adult stem cells that give rise to muscle cell lineages or unipotent progenitors which differentiate into muscle cells.

 Favourable characteristics of stem cells include immortality, proliferative ability, unreliance on adherence, serum independence and easy differentiation into tissue.
-However, the natural presence of such characteristics are likely to differ across cell species and origin.
+The natural presence of such characteristics are likely to differ across cell species and origin.
 As such, in vitro cultivation must be adjusted to fill the exact needs of a specific cell line.
 The immortality issue is that cells have a limit on the number of times they can divide that is dictated by their telomere cap—supplementary nucleotide bases added to the end of their chromosomes.
 With each division, the telomere cap progressively shortens until nothing remains, at which time the cells cease to divide.
 Induced pluripotency can lengthen telomere cap such that the cells divide indefinitely.

 Cell lines can be collected from a primary source, i.e., through a biopsy on an animal under local anesthesia.
 They could also be established from secondary sources such as cryopreserved cultures (cultures frozen after previous research).